kgitthoene/wordpress-plugin-icalyearbox/README.md

   * The keyword ```"NUMBER-NUMBER1``` for the year represented by ```NUMBER``` minus ```NUMBER1``` years (inclusive).
   * The keyword ```"NUMBER-NUMBER1+NUMBER2``` for all years from the year represented by ```NUMBER``` minus ```NUMBER1``` years (inclusive) to the year represented by ```NUMBER``` plus ```NUMBER2``` years (inclusive).
   * A period of years: ```"FROM--TO"```. ```FROM``` and ```TO``` may be a year (number) or the keyword ```now```.
-  * A list of comma separated list of years or a single year number.
+  * A list of comma separated years.
 You may include the keyword ```now```, for the current year, in this list.

-List of displayed years.

 Default value: ```"now"```

+List of years to display.

 Examples:
   * ```year="2025"```